Working on building an apprenticeship? Check out this document.

 About the Program

-- An employer can claim a tax credit for up to five (5) apprentices annually, not to exceed $5,000 (Increasing to 10 apprentices in 2020.)
+- An employer can claim a tax credit for up to ten (10) apprentices annually, not to exceed $12,500

-- Beginning for tax year 2020, there will be an additional $500 tax credit available for each apprentice who is under the age of 18 for 90 days of their seven month minimum employment.
+- There will be an additional $500 tax credit available for each apprentice who is under the age of 18 for 90 days of their seven month minimum employment.

 - The credit can be applied against any income tax or financial institution excise tax imposed under Chapters 16 or 18 of Title 40.